PeterCookDev/TechLeading/topics/InterviewingAndHiring.md

 Takeaway: Validity - tests a known construct.
 Reliability - how closely grouped results are.
 Usability - how easy it is to use.
 You can only have 2 of them.
 Test your interviews on your existing team.
 Have a scoring rubric for the interview to minimise variance and bias.
 Don't debrief as a group until you have written down feedback.
 Interviewers will come to the same conclusion so they don't look stupid.
 Share all feedback at once.

 - [Sam Barnes - People are Weird, I’m Weird](https://vimeo.com/139910836)[29:34]
+Takeaway: Don't lie to candidates.
+Find out what they don't like and be honest if that is the environment you have.

 - [Iwan Gulenko - How to make IT-recruiting suck less. ](https://www.youtube.com/watch?v=u6PTaTDHUG4) [53:11]